XGR Chain — Network Upgrade & Hardfork Process

 - block import behavior

-- explorer/indexer compatibility
+- explorer and indexer compatibility

 - public RPC latency